Nezarbr/Nezarbr.github.io/content/blog/my-first-article/index.md

 ---
-title: "Maximum Likelihood and Loss Functions: From Probability to Optimization"
+title: Maximum Likelihood and Loss Functions From Probability to Optimization
-date: "2024-11-19T12:00:00.00Z"
+date: '2024-11-19T12:00:00.00Z'
-description: "Explore the connection between probability theory and optimization in machine learning."
+description: 'Explore the connection between probability theory and optimization in machine learning.
+Learn how common loss functions like mean squared error and cross-entropy naturally emerge from Maximum Likelihood Estimation (MLE).'
 ---

 ## Maximum Likelihood and Loss Functions: From Probability to Optimization